Atharvsingh23/Audio_classification/README.md

 Deploy as an API or Web App for real-time classification.

-Experiment with larger datasets (e.g., UrbanSound8K, ESC-50).
+Experiment with larger datasets (e.g. ESC-50).